 Sitting in front allows you to become more engaged in the lecture.
-Just like when you are taking notes, sitting in the front of the class will keep you focused on what the teacher is saying, and less on how tired you are.
+Just like when you are taking notes, sitting in the front of the class will keep you focused on what the teacher is saying.
+And less on how tired you are.

 12. Drink green tea.

 Green tea has properties that boost your energy without the jitters that others experience when they take coffee.
 It has about one-third the amount of caffeine as coffee does, so it doesn't give you that quick rush of energy followed by a crash.

 13. Listen to isochronic tones.

 If the class instructor allows it, listen to brain-entrainment tones to keep awake and stay focused.
 Listening to isochronic tones is a fast and effective audio-based way to keep your mind stimulated.

-Listening to isochronic tones leads your brainwave activity to a different frequency, which allows you to alter your mental state and how you feel.
+Listening to isochronic tones leads your brainwave activity to a different frequency.
+This allows you to alter your mental state and how you feel.

 14. Use essential oils to raise your energy and perk you up.

 Essential oils have properties that keep you energized.
 The best part is that they don’t have the side effects of palpitations, heartburn, and trembling that some people get when they drink coffee.

 Stretching resets your nervous system and promotes blood flow, giving you a quick energy boost.
-Stretching is especially great to do during class if you can't get up and move around, because you can do some simple stretches in your seat.
+Stretching is especially great to do during class if you can't get up and move around.
+You can always do some simple stretches in your seat.

-It is quite understandable to feel sleepy in classes where the instructor is not aware of this fact, or chooses to ignore it.
+It is quite understandable to feel sleepy in classes where the instructor is not aware of this fact or chooses to ignore it.